 However, in the home or even in the industrial kitchen – you’re unlikely to mix it with anything that will cause any serious problems.

-Can Baking Soda Catch on Fire or Combust?
+Can It Ever Catch on Fire or Combust?

 No, baking soda isn’t combustible which means that it won’t catch on fire under any normal circumstances.